 Keep Your Backyard Tidy

-First of all, you need to keep the garden neat and clean especially remove the snakes hiding spots.
-Few such spots are clutter, lawn, shrubbery, etc. It’s a good practice to remove the stacks of wood, leaves, or piles of mulch from the backyard.
+First of all, you need to keep the garden neat and clean especially to remove the snakes’ hiding spots.
+A few such spots are clutter, lawn, shrubbery, etc. It’s a good practice to remove stacks of wood, leaves, or piles of mulch from the backyard.
 You can use crushed stones, rather than mulch.

-It’s also recommended to remove all dirt piles ar any other hiding spot.
+It’s also recommended to remove all dirt piles or any other hiding spots.
 If there are holes in the ground fill them to avoid snakes’ hideouts.
 To easily remove the dirt piles and find out holes, you can use blowers.
 They are handy and help you out on different occasions.

 Destroy Snake’s Food Source